Tracked price checks

 Is the Talaria Komodo or the Sur-Ron Ultra Bee better?

 They win on different things.
 The Talaria Komodo is the spec-forward pick — more peak power (32 vs 24.5 kW), higher voltage (97.2 vs 74V), a higher top speed (65 vs 59 mph), bigger 21/18 wheels, and $500 less ($5,999 vs $6,499).
-The Sur-Ron Ultra Bee scores higher on our board (90 vs 85) because it's ~20 lb lighter, more beginner-friendly, and backed by the deepest aftermarket, dealer network, and resale in electric dirt.
+The Sur-Ron Ultra Bee takes our board by three points (94 to 91) on the strength of being ~20 lb lighter, more beginner-friendly, and backed by the deepest aftermarket, dealer network, and resale in electric dirt.
 Buy the Komodo for the hardware and price; buy the Ultra Bee for the lighter feel and the proven ecosystem.

 Which is faster, the Talaria Komodo or the Sur-Ron Ultra Bee?